Online Clustering of Data Sequences with Bandit Information: System Model and Preliminaries

 \subsection{Separation assumption for clusters}

 Typically, we need some separation between clusters for any algorithm to cluster the arms.
-We consider the family of clustering problems defined by the tuple \((\boldsymbol{\mu}, \boldsymbol{c})\) satisfying the condition\footnote{ This condition is less strict compared to the condition that the maximum intra cluster distance is less than the minimum inter-cluster distance assumed in the literature \cite{wang2019k, wang2020exponentially, sreenivasan2023nonparametric}.} \(d_{\text{INTRA}} < d_{\text{INTER}}\).
-This separation condition of $d_{\text{INTRA}} < d_{\text{INTER}}$ has been assumed in the works on non-parametric linkage-based clustering in \cite{singh2024exponentiallyarx}.
-This condition ensures that the \(M\) arms with mean vector \(\boldsymbol{\mu}\) are unambiguously grouped into \(K\) clusters by single-linkage (SLINK) clustering algorithm as discussed in \cite{song2011unique, singh2024exponentiallyarx}.
+We consider the family of clustering problems defined by the tuple \((\boldsymbol{\mu}, \boldsymbol{c})\) satisfying the condition\footnote{ The maximum intra-cluster distance defined in \cite{wang2019k, wang2020exponentially,sreenivasan2023nonparametric} is greater than or equal to the maximum intra-cluster neighbor distance defined in our paper.
+Consequently, our clustering condition is less restrictive than the condition assumed in \cite{wang2019k, wang2020exponentially, sreenivasan2023nonparametric}, which requires the maximum intra-cluster distance to be smaller than the minimum inter-cluster distance.
+As a result, our framework accommodates a larger class of clustering problems.} \(d_{\text{INTRA}} < d_{\text{INTER}}\).
+This separation condition of $d_{\text{INTRA}} < d_{\text{INTER}}$ has been assumed in the work on non-parametric linkage-based clustering in \cite{singh2025exponentially}.
+This condition ensures that the \(M\) arms with parameters \(\boldsymbol{\mu}\) are unambiguously grouped into \(K\) clusters by single-linkage (SLINK) clustering algorithm as discussed in \cite{song2011unique, singh2025exponentially}.

 A brief description of the SLINK clustering algorithm is as follows.
 Each arm is initially treated as an individual cluster, resulting in $M$ clusters.
-At each iteration, the pair of clusters with the smallest pairwise minimum distance is merged, reducing the number of clusters by one.
+At each iteration, the pair of clusters with the smallest inter-cluster distance is merged, reducing the number of clusters by one.
 This process continues until $K$ clusters remain.
-Since SLINK merges clusters with the minimum pairwise distance, the resulting $K$ clusters ensure \(d_{\text{INTRA}} < d_{\text{INTER}}\).
+The working of SLINK clustering algorithm is illustrated with an example in Fig.~\ref{fig: SLINKdescription}.
+Since SLINK merges clusters with the smallest inter-cluster distance, the resulting $K$ clusters ensure \(d_{\text{INTRA}} < d_{\text{INTER}}\).